Heapy/awesome-kotlin/README.md

 * [inshiro/Kodesh](https://github.com/inshiro/Kodesh) - Free and open source Bible for Android
 * [Marwa-Eltayeb/CurrencyExchange](https://github.com/Marwa-Eltayeb/CurrencyExchange) - Currency Exchange App that displays real-time currency rates, shows a chart for any currency pair in the world to see their currency history and provides a currency converter.
 * [ahong222/happy21](https://github.com/ahong222/happy21) - A simple game of Black-Jack write with kotlin
-* [MakinGiants/todayhistory](https://github.com/MakinGiants/todayhistory) - App that shows what happened today in history.
 * [inaka/kotlillon](https://github.com/inaka/kotlillon) - Android Kotlin Examples.
 * [RxKotlin/Pocket](https://github.com/RxKotlin/Pocket) - This app help user to save links easily, and can export to Evernote as weekly.
 * [Karumi/MaxibonKataKotlin](https://github.com/Karumi/MaxibonKataKotlin) - A ready to use playground to learn how to write tests using property-based testing in Kotlin.